slsa-framework/slsa/docs/spec/v1.1/threats.md

     "included" in the target artifact.
 -   Build tools, interpreters, command-line utilities, OS packages, and so on that are "used" during the build process.

-**Reminder:** A [runtime dependency] that is loaded a build time is also a build dependency!
+-   Runtime dependencies that are loaded during the build process and have the ability to affect the build process.

-<details><summary>Include a vulnerable dependency</summary>
+<details id="included-dep"><summary>Include a vulnerable dependency</summary>

-*Threat:* Target artifact statically links, bundles, or otherwise includes an artifact that is compromised or has some vulnerabilty.
+*Threat:* Statically link, bundle, or otherwise include an artifact that is compromised or has some vulnerability, causing the output artifact to have the same vulnerability and the original artifact.

-*Example:* The C++ program MyPackage statically links libDep at build time, which includes parts of libDep in the output artifact.
+*Example:* The C++ program MyPackage statically links libDep at build time.
 A contributor accidentally introduces a security vulnerability into libDep.
-The next time MyPackage is built, it picks up the vulnerable version of libDep and the resulting MyPackage program is itself vulnerable.
+The next time MyPackage is built, it picks up and includes the vulnerable version of libDep, resulting in MyPackage also having the security vulnerability.

 </details>
-<details><summary>Use a compromised build tool</summary>
+<details id="build-tool"><summary>Use a compromised build tool</summary>

-*Threat:* The build process of the target artifact executes or otherwise depends on some other compromised artifact that results in the output artifact having unintended behavior.
+*Threat:* Use a compromised tool or other software artifact during the build process, which alters the build process and injects unintended behavior into the output artifact.

 *Example:* MyPackage is a tarball containing an ELF executable, created by running `/usr/bin/tar` during its build process.
 An adversary compromises the